A Static Optimality Transformation with Applications to Planar Point Location: Introduction

-In view of the developments for optimal binary search trees, one question presents itself: Is there a point location structure that is asymptotically as fast as the biased structures, \emph{without} explicit knowledge of the query distribution?
-Or, put another way, is there a point location structure with a runtime bound similar to the static optimality bound of splay trees?
-This open problem, which we resolve here, explicitly appears in several previous works on point location, for example in Arya~et al.~\cite[Section 6]{DBLP:journals/siamcomp/AryaMMW07}:
+In view of the developments for binary search trees, one question presents itself: Is there a point location structure that is asymptotically as fast as the biased structures, \emph{without} explicit knowledge of the query distribution?
+Or, put differently, can a point location structure achieve a running time similar to the static optimality bound of splay trees?
+This open problem, which we resolve here, explicitly appears in several previous works on point location, e.g., in Arya~et al.~\cite[Section 6]{AryaMaMoWo07}:

 \begin{quote} Taking this in a different direction, suppose that the query distribution is not known at all.
 That is, the probabilities that the query point lies within the various cells of the subdivision are unknown.
 In the 1-dimensional case it is known that there exist self-adjusting data structures, such as splay trees, that achieve good expected query time in the limit.
 Do such self-adjusting structures exist for planar point location? \end{quote}